Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

 Annual Vehicle Miles Traveled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The model is structured for a single base year and three future years: 2017, 2030, 2040, and 2050.
+The model is structured for a single base year (2017) and 33 future years (2018-2050).
 Each year is unique based on vehicle miles traveled (VMT) and fuel economy (miles per gallon of gasoline equivalent, mi/GGE), which together determine annual vehicle electricity demand.
-The base year and future projections of battery electric vehicle miles traveled are taken from NREL’s Electrification Futures Study :cite:p:`NREL_electric_technology_adoption`.
-BEV VMT is divided into VMT occurring in Urban Areas (UA) and Rural Areas (RA).
-UA is a term assigned by the U.S. Census Bureau and is described as areas with a population of 50,000 people or more :cite:p:`CB_urban_rural_classification`.
+The base year and future projections of battery electric vehicle miles traveled are taken from NREL’s EFS :cite:p:`NREL_electric_technology_adoption`.
+BEV VMT is divided into VMT occurring in UAs and RAs.
+UA is a term assigned by the U.S.
+Census Bureau and is described as areas with a population of 50,000 people or more :cite:p:`CB_urban_rural_classification`.
 Other years are available from NREL, if desired.

+.. _electric_vehicle_miles_traveled_projections:

 Electric Vehicle Miles Traveled Projections by Urban and Rural Area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-VMT per capita for each state and Urban Area (UA) was taken from the Department of
+VMT per capita for each state and UA was taken from the Department of Transportation’s
-Transportation’s transportation health tool :cite:p:`DoT_transportation_health_tool`.
+transportation health tool :cite:p:`DoT_transportation_health_tool`.
+To determine total
-To determine total state VMT, state population was taken from Census data and was
+state VMT, state population was taken from Census data and was multiplied by the above
-multiplied by the above state VMT per capita data
+state VMT per capita data :cite:p:`DoT_transportation_health_tool`
-:cite:p:`DoT_transportation_health_tool` :cite:p:`CB_urban_rural_classification`.
-Then,
-to calculate the fraction of total state VMT that is allocated to each urban area (UA)
-and rural area (RA), the UA population was also pulled from Census data
 :cite:p:`CB_urban_rural_classification`.
+Then, to calculate the fraction of total state
+VMT that is allocated to each UA and RA, the UA population was also pulled from Census
-From there, the UA population was multiplied
+data :cite:p:`CB_urban_rural_classification`.
+From there, the UA population was
-by UA VMT per capita to get total UA VMT.
-Lastly, UA VMT is subtracted from state VMT
+multiplied by UA VMT per capita to get total UA VMT.
+Lastly, UA VMT is subtracted from
-to determine the RA VMT for the state.
-These calculations are summarized below:
+state VMT to determine the RA VMT for the state.
+These calculations are summarized
+below:

 .. math::